Credit Card Refinancing vs Debt Consolidation: What Are The Differences?

 Debt Consolidation vs Credit Card Refinance: Alternative Routes to Eliminating Debt

-It’s a good idea for anyone deep enough in debt to speak with a financial advisor.
+It’s a good idea for anyone deep enough in debt to speak with a financial advisor about the differences between debt consolidation and credit card refinancing.
 However there are alternatives that could potentially help eliminate debt without opening a new credit card or taking out a loan.

 Correcting Poor Spending Habits: While refinancing and consolidation can go a long way to help get someone out of debt, it will be pointless without first knowing how the debt got out of control in the first place.
 Accruing lots of credit card debt means simply that a person is spending more money than they are making and therefore operating at a loss.
 No amount of refinancing or consolidation will repair that.
 Even if they do it would only be a temporary solution to a permanent problem and most likely would result in overwhelming debt later on down the road.